 2.02 The dean's office refers the form to the college's curriculum committee, if necessary, after which the dean signs the form and forwards it to the Associate Vice President for Undergraduate Education.
 The dean's office retains one copy of the form.

-2.03 If a 4000 level course requests graduate credit the department must submit a syllabus showing additional requirements for graduate students.
+2.03 All courses approved for graduate credit must be numbered 5000 or above.
+When sections of graduate courses are cross-listed (meet at the same time on the same days in the same classroom with the same instructor) with undergraduate courses, the syllabus for the graduate course must include assignments at an intellectual level commensurate with that of graduate work when compared to that required for undergraduate credit.

 2.04 All requests for courses with graduate credit must be approved by the Dean of the Graduate College.